 Stephanie Skaff is chair of Farella Braun+ Martel’s Intellectual Property Litigation Department.
 She represents companies in complex litigation involving intellectual property, technology, privacy and licensing issues.

-Ms. Skaff'’s clients benefit from her knowledge of and credibility with the state and federal court benches gained through her roles as the immediate past president of the Bar Association of San Francisco and as a former co-chair of the Northern District of California Lawyer Representatives Committee.
+Ms. Skaff'’s clients benefit from her knowledge of and credibility with the state and federal court benches gained through her roles as a past president of the Bar Association of San Francisco and as a former co-chair of the Northern District of California Lawyer Representatives Committee.

 Ms. Skaff is regularly chosen as lead counsel for patent infringement and other intellectual property actions venued in jurisdictions around the country, including the Northern District of California, the Eastern District of Texas, Delaware and other federal jurisdictions.
 She represents clients in actions involving computer hardware, software, internet search and applications, mobile devices, gaming, financial services, encryption, networking and database technology.
 Her clients include well-known companies like Google and Dell, and also smaller technology companies and individuals battling significant litigation disputes.